osquery/osquery/docs/wiki/installation/cli-flags.md

 File to dump numeric monitoring records one per line.
 The format of the line is `<PATH><TAB><VALUE><TAB><TIMESTAMP>`.
 File will be opened in append mode.

-### Whitelisting and blacklisting flags
+### Enable and Disable flags

 `--disable_tables=table1,table2`

-Comma separated list of tables to blacklist.
+Comma separated list of tables to disable.
 By default no tables are disabled.

 `--enable_tables=table1,table2`

-Comma separated list of tables to whitelist.
-By default every tables are enabled.
-If a specific table is set in both `--enable_tables` and `--disable_tables`, blacklisting take precedence and the table is disabled.
-If `--enable_tables` is defined and `--disable_tables` is not set, every tables but the one defined in `-enable_tables` are disabled.
+Comma separated list of tables to enable.
+By default every table is enabled.
+If a specific table is set in both `--enable_tables` and `--disable_tables`, disabling take precedence.
+If `--enable_tables` is defined and `--disable_tables` is not set, every table but the one defined in `--enable_tables` become disabled.